DIY Will Writing Process: Step-by-Step

 What if I have property abroad?

-How to appoint guardians?
+How do I appoint guardians?

-What are IHT thresholds?
+What are the IHT thresholds?

-The standard nil-rate band is £325,000; an additional £175,000 residence band applies if passing your home to direct descendants (total up to £500,000).
-Spouses/civil partners can transfer unused allowances, up to £1 million combined.
+Standard nil-rate band is £325,000; additional £175,000 residence band if passing home to direct descendants (up to £500,000 total).
+Spouses can transfer unused allowances, up to £1 million combined.

 What are Scotland's differences?